Information for Nominees and Parents

 Students with Disabilities

-We encourage all students with disabilities to attend.
-Please call the Office of Admissions to discuss your specific needs by phone at (617) 307-7425.
+The Academy encourages all students with disabilities to attend.
+Please call the Office of Admissions to discuss specific needs by phone at (617) 307-7425.

-Will Attending the Congress Help You Gain Admissions to a Competitive College and Medical School?
+Will Attending the Congress Help Gain Admissions to a Competitive College and Medical School?

-The education, motivation, and recognition your receive at the Congress can inspire you to take the personal action necessary to become a much stronger candidate for competitive college and medical school admissions.
-The choice is yours.
-Attendance at the Congress can also enrich your academic profile by adding to your showcase of extracurricular experience and achievements when you apply to colleges and universities and visit them for interviews.
+The education, motivation, and recognition received at the Congress can inspire Delegates to take the personal action necessary to become a much stronger candidate for competitive college and medical school admissions.
+The choice is in the Delegate’s hands.
+Attendance at the Congress can also enrich a Delegate’s academic profile by adding and deepening their extracurricular experiences and achievements when they apply to colleges and universities and visit them for interviews.

 Washington Adventists University College Credit